-A DRIP entity identifier needs to be "Trustworthy" (See DRIP Requirement about GEN-1, ID-4 and ID-5 in [I-D.ietf-drip-reqs]).
-This means that within the framework of the RID messages, an Observer can establish that the DRIP identifier uniquely belong to the UAS.
-That the only way for any other UAS to assert this DRIP identifier would be to steal something from within the UAS.
-The DRIP identifier is self-generated by the UAS (either UA or GCS) and registered with the USS.
+A DRIP entity identifier needs to be "Trustworthy" (See DRIP Requirement GEN-1, ID-4 and ID-5 in [I-D.ietf-drip-reqs]).
+This means that given a sufficient collection of RID messages, an Observer can establish that the identifier claimed therein uniquely belongs to the claimant: that the only way for any other entity to prove ownership of that identifier would be to obtain information that ought to be available only to the legitimate owner of the identifier (e.g., a cryptographic private key).